J-1 Visa Clinical Data Specialist Jobs

 Does the two-year home-country residency requirement apply to Clinical Data Specialists?

 It can.
 The two-year home residency requirement under INA Section 212(e) applies when your exchange program is funded by your home government or a recognized international organization, or when your home country designated your field as one in which exchange visitors are needed.
 Your designated sponsor must flag this on your DS-2019.
-If it applies, you cannot change to most work visa categories, including H-1B or L-1, until you fulfill the requirement or obtain a waiver.
+If it applies, you cannot change to most work visa categories, including H-1B visa or L-1 visa, until you fulfill the requirement or obtain a waiver.

 What documents does a Clinical Data Specialist need before the DS-2019 can be issued?